danielshahaf/zsh-dev/README.txt

 Update (Nov 2015): I've now eliminated the manual "look up the X-Seq number" step by writing zshdev-am, which automates that step.

+Update (Sep 2016): Added support to zshdev-am for a "take an mbox on stdin" workflow, as produced by `git format-patch --stdout` and by Mutt after Tagging (selecting) several messages and Piping them to a command.